thecapitalistcycle/tech-simulation/README.md

 https://idyll-lang.org

+### Eclipse Modeling Framework (EMF)

 The EMF may or may not be needed for DITA with BaseX and oXygen:

 https://www.eclipse.org/downloads/packages/release/2018-12/r/eclipse-modeling-tools

-Anywau the EMF and additional packages below will certainly be needed for more technical model development.
+Anyway, the EMF and additional packages below will certainly be needed for more technical model development.

+"Ecore is the core (meta-)model at the heart of EMF.
+It allows expressing other models by leveraging its constructs.
+Ecore is also its own metamodel (i.e.: Ecore is defined in terms of itself)."

+"According to Ed Merks, EMF project lead, "Ecore is the defacto reference implementation of OMG's EMOF" (Essential Meta-Object Facility).
+Still according to Merks, EMOF was actually defined by OMG as a simplified version of the more comprehensive 'C'MOF by drawing on the experience of the successful simplification of Ecore's original implementation.[1]"

+For related tools see [philosophical tools]()

 Items below are for more sophisticated interactive modeling and simulation